cuckoosandbox/cuckoo/docs/book/src/installation/guest_physical/creation.rst

 Creation of the Physical Machine
 ================================

-Once you have :doc:`properly installed <../host/requirements>` your imaging software software, you can proceed on creating all the physical machines you need.
+Once you have :doc:`properly installed <../host/requirements>` your imaging software, you can proceed on creating all the physical machines you need.

 Using and configuring your imaging software is out of the scope of this